 Mike watched the shutters close on the tender thing that he’d imagined had once throbbed between them.

-Basically, it seems like a publishable story will make editor go “nice move” not once, but repeatedly.
+Basically, this seems like a publishable story will make editor go “nice move” more than once.